rack/rack/UPGRADE-GUIDE.md

 ### `rack.hijack?` now only applies to partial hijack

 Previously, both full and partial hijiack were controlled by the presence and value of `rack.hijack?`.
-Now, it only applies to partial hijack (which itself has been effectively replaced by streaming bodies).
+Now, it only applies to partial hijack (which now can be replaced by streaming bodies).

 ### `rack.hijack` alone indicates that you can execute a full hijack